 The Moral Ethic of Cariño for teaching Critical Literacy through a Justice & Equity Lens

-Many Latine scholars before me have highlighted the importance of cariño in the context of relational approaches to teaching Latine youth in K-12 school settings (Valdés, 1996; Nieto, 1992; Valenzuela, 1999; Rólon-Dow, 2005; Bartolomé, 1994a, 1994b; Curry, 2021).
-The work of previous Latine scholars has long urged the field to conceptualize cariño as a form of relational practice oriented towards humanizing the personhood of Latine students in schools.
-In addition, much work has been done around the conceptualization of the ethic of care in Education (Noddings & Shore, 1984; Noddings, 2012, 2013).
-While the concept of cariño is not new, what is new is the theorisation for the Moral Ethic of Cariño which aims to unpack teacher perspectives and practices in working with immigrant-origin Latine youth, moving the field to consider how teachers' perspectives might be embodied in pedagogical practices and either limiting or advancing learning opportunities for linguistically and culturally diverse students, particularly as it relates to language and literacy practices (Author, 2020; 2023).
-For immigrant-origin Latine students, the moral ethic of cariño marks the difference between what teachers think about their students and how they intellectually approach them in the reading and writing curriculum.
+Prominent Latine scholars have highlighted the importance of cariño in the context of relational approaches to teaching Latine youth in K-12 school settings (Valdés, 1996; Nieto, 1992; Valenzuela, 1999; Rólon-Dow, 2005; Bartolomé, 1994a, 1994b; Curry, 2021).
+They have long urged educators to conceptualize cariño as a form of relational practice oriented towards humanizing the personhood of Latine students in schools.
+In addition, much work has been done around the conceptualization of the ethic of care in education (Noddings, 2012, 2013; Noddings & Shore, 1984).
+DEFINE THE ETHIC OF CARE HERE.
+While the concept of cariño is not new, the theorisation of the Moral Ethic of Cariño presents a novel way to unpack teacher perspectives and practices in working with immigrant-origin Latine youth.
+For immigrant-origin Latine students, the moral ethic of cariño refers to a framework of caring based on teacher’s pre-existing positive perceptions of their students and the ways in which these perceptions center a student-centered approach in the reading and writing curriculum.
 This includes, but is not limited to, the authentic inclusion of their multilingual and multicultural identities in the praxis of teaching and learning.
-I situate this novel theoretical framework, the moral ethic of cariño in the literature on critical literacy particularly as it relates to language and literacy education of linguistically diverse students of immigrant-origin.
+The Moral Ethic of Cariño moves the field of education to consider how teachers' perspectives might be embodied in pedagogical practices to either limit or advance learning opportunities for linguistically and culturally diverse students, particularly in as it relates to language and literacy practices (Author, 2020; 2023).
+I situate this novel theoretical frameworkwithin the literature on critical literacy particularly as it relates to language and literacy education of linguistically diverse students of immigrant-origin.

-For immigrant-origin students it is particularly important that educators deliberately arrange instructional practices that provide opportunities in which ideas can be expressed freely in reading, writing, listening, and speaking (Muhammad, 2020).
-A crucial component of that is creating a humanizing, nurturing, respectful, and caring environment where teacher-student interactions bolster a positive learning ecology that speaks to the relevance of students as it relates to their lived experiences (Ladson-Billings, 1994; Paris and Alim, 2017).
-A careful examination at the interactions between teachers, their students, and the selection of curricula reveals how teachers perceive their students.
-Teachers with a critical literacy stance support student learning under structures that support their ideas, their personhood, and unwavering belief in their intellectual capacity (Bartolomé, 1994; Darder, 1991; Janks, 2013; Freire, 1972; Valenzuela, 1999; Author, 2020).
-Most recent research supports that humanizing teaching practices centered on an ethic of cariño that embodies critical literacy, bears potential to positively alter the learning experience of immigrant-origin youth (Author, 2020).
+For immigrant-origin students, it is particularly important that educators engage in instructional practices that facilitate students’ free expression in reading, writing, listening, and speaking activities (Muhammad, 2020).
+The cornerstone of creating a positive learning environment is an ethic that is humanizing, nurturing, respectful, and caring which includes the development and implementation of culturally relevant curricula.(Ladson-Billings, 1994; Paris & Alim, 2017).
+The interactions between teachers, their students, and the selection of curricula directly reflects how teachers perceive their students.
+Teachers with a critical literacy orientation support student learning under structures that support their ideas, their personhood, and an unwavering belief in their intellectual capacity (Author, 2020; Bartolomé, 1994; Darder, 1991; Freire, 1972; Janks, 2013; Valenzuela, 1999 .
+Extant research indicates that humanizing teaching practices centered on an ethic of cariño that embodies critical literacy, can positively alter the learning experiences of immigrant-origin youth (Author, 2020).
 An ethic of cariño posits a humanizing teaching stance that honors the students' lived experiences.
 An ethic of cariño positions the teachers' perspectives of her students in ongoing understanding with her students' lived experiences and then juxtaposes such knowledge with her curricular practices.

 Critical Literacy

-I define critical literacy as a method of doing social justice work in education through practices that lead students to interrogate the world around them (Freire, 1972, Janks, 2013).
-Critical literacy alludes to an emancipatory process in which students read the ‘word but also read the ‘world’ around them (Freire & Macedo, 1987).
-This approach to literacy provides access for students to be able to decode and unmask the ideological dimensions of texts, social norms, cultural practices, institutional practices, and sociopolitical selective interests that as a society we deem as normal (McLaren, 1994).
+NAME OF SCHOLARdefineS critical literacy as a social justice work methodology in education based on practices that lead students to interrogate the world around them (Freire, 1972; Janks, 2013).
+Critical literacy in its ideal form, leads to an emancipatory process where students read the “word but also read the ‘world’” around them (Freire & Macedo, 1987).
+This approach to literacy equips students with the tools to decode and unmask normalized ideological dimensions of texts, social norms, cultural practices, institutional practices, and sociopolitical selective interests (McLaren, 1994).